VO2 max calculated from a race result

-Analysis of the test result is by comparing it with the athlete's previous results for this test.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's VO2max.
+Analysis of the test result compares it with the athlete's previous results for this test.
+It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's VO2 max.

 This test is suitable for active athletes but not for individuals where the test would be contraindicated.

 The degree to which this test meets its objective is medium.
-For an assessment of your Vo2 max see the VO2 max normative data tables.
+For assessing your VO2 max see the VO2 max normative data tables.

 If you quote information from this page in your work, then the reference for this page is: